newrelic/newrelic-quickstarts/CONTRIBUTING.md

 When you submit a PR for a new our existing quickstart the follow workflow is executed.

-- `Step 1`: A new PR is added ro the `To do` column of the [NR1 Community Quickstarts project board](https://github.com/newrelic/newrelic-quickstarts/projects/3)
+- `Step 1`: A new PR is added the `To do` column of the [NR1 Community Quickstarts project board](https://github.com/newrelic/newrelic-quickstarts/projects/3)
 - `Step 2`: A repo maintainer will review the PR and provided feedback.
 The PR will move to the `In progress` column.
 - `Step 3`: Once a review is complete the PR will move to `In review` column and `in-review` label will be applied.
 - `Step 4`: When all review feedback is resolved the PR will be merged and moved to the `Done` column and a `released` label will be applied.